Aqumen-Tech/aqumenlib/TUTORIAL.md

 is ready to be used in curve calibrations.

-As with MarketView, utility function create_instrument() can perform necessary conversions, look up built in instruments or use the instrument object directly.
+As with MarketView, utility function create_instrument() can perform necessary conversions, look up built-in instruments or use the instrument object directly.
 For example, these ways of creating an instrument are all valid: